zuzka98/timeflow/README.md

 # Docker instructions for DEV

+1) Generate the cert files and put them in the `/certs` folder, you can use `mkcert` for generating local cert files for `https`

-1) Run docker-compose up
+2) Run docker-compose up

 ```bash
 docker-compose -f docker-compose-dev.yaml
 ```

-*If you don't wish to look at the docker logs, run the command `docker-compose up` with the flag `-d` instead of `docker-compose up`*
+If you don't wish to look at the docker logs, run the command `docker-compose up` with the flag `-d` instead of `docker-compose up`

 ```bash
 docker-compose up -d
 ```